 With DSG Advanced Mode, the DSG Server could assign different content to different destination UDP ports.
 There would then be one IP session from the DSG Server to the DSG Agent which would continue onto the DOCSIS downstream as a single DSG Tunnel.
-This DSG Tunnel would then feed multiple DSG Clients based upon the destination UDP ports.88
+This DSG Tunnel would then feed multiple DSG Clients based upon the destination UDP ports.
+105

 The DSG Address Table would contain a series of DSG Rules which pointed all participating DSG Clients to the same DSG Tunnel, but each of which contained a different pairing of destination UDP port and a DSG Client ID.
-A variant of this feature would be to include the UCID List in the DSG Rule to steer content from different UDP ports to different regions.